llooker/blocks_redshift_admin/README.md

 - Search and replace your model name.
 Search for "meta" (You can use regular expressions to limit to whole word matches with "\bmeta\b")
 	- Dashboards elements will contain references to the model name
 	- Links to dashboards will contain references to the model name (in particular, from the dimension redshift_queries.query)
+- Unhide any explores that you want to be visible from your explore menu

 ## Known Issues ##

 - Sometimes, drilling into a list of queries doesn't return any records.
 As far as we can tell, this is due to categorically wrong result sets from Redshift for certain where filters.
 As a workaround, remove some filters, such as redshift_tables.sortkey1_enc
 - Sometimes, the query execution table has 0 distribution bytes, despite the query plan and table distributions both suggesting that there was distribution activity.
 This zeroing out is present in each of SVL_QUERY_SUMMARY, SVL_QUERY_REPORT, and STL_DIST.
 Always check query execution metrics to ensure they're in the right ballpark before relying on them.
 - "Rows out" according to the query plan are estimates.
 The are often _highly_ inflated.
 If anything, this is an indication that you should update table statistics in Redshift so it can generate better query plans.
 - Need to think about metrics for scans (e.g. bytes, rows emitted, and emitted rows to table rows ratio).
 When a table has dist style='all', the measures are increased by a factor of the number of slices.
 This is unituitive since, for example the ratio is then typically >100%, but this may be a good thing.
-(Aside: it seems like Redshift isn't restricting scans of dist-all tables based on the upstream join...)
+(Aside: Since filtering rows for an upstream join would need to be on a hashed value, Redshift necessarily does full table scans on dist-style all tables, even when the inner table join field is its sortkey)

 [comment]: # (To see the issue with Redshift result sets returning incorrect filtering, check https://metanew.looker.com/sql/dnnpcjxwjjmkth )